-David G. Simons, MD, co-author of the Simons, Travell, and Simons Trigger Point Manual, has stated that, “Since no medical specialty claims skeletal muscle as their organ, it is often overlooked.”
+The late David G. Simons, MD, co-author of the Simons, Travell, and Simons Trigger Point Manuals, stated, “Since no medical specialty claims skeletal muscle as their organ, it is often overlooked.”

-All physical therapists at Bethesda Physiocare® are certified in trigger point dry needling.
-Dr. Jan Dommerholt was the first physical therapist in the United States to teach trigger point dry needling courses and injection techniques to physicians, dentists, physical therapists, and other eligible health care providers.
+All physical therapists at Bethesda Physiocare® are certified in dry needling.
+In fact, Dr. Jan Dommerholt was the first physical therapist in the United States to teach trigger point dry needling courses and injection techniques to physicians, dentists, physical therapists, and other eligible health care providers.
 Several course instructors from other continuing education companies studied with Dr. Dommerholt.
 He has inspired countless other dry needling course programs around the world, an expertise that continues to advance and grow today.
 Dr. Dommerholt has published many articles and studies about dry needling.

-For more information about trigger point dry needling and myofascial trigger point therapy, please do not hesitate to contact us.
+For more information about dry needling and myofascial trigger point therapy, please do not hesitate to contact us.